pezy/ReadingNotes/cpp_concurrency_in_action/README.md

 > Don't pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.

+> In general, a lock should be held for only the minimum possible time needed to perform the required operations.

+`std::unique_lock`

+1. move the mutex;
+2. unlock at an appropriate granularity.